MyeongseongKo/Myeongseong-Ko/README.md

 ---

 ## Other Experience
-- Administrative Secretary, Korea Association of Trade and Industry Studies (KATIS)
+- Administrative Secretary, Korea Association of Trade and Industry Studies (KATIS) (2024)
-- Intelligence Officer, Department of National Defense, South Korea
+- Intelligence Officer, Department of National Defense, South Korea (2020-2022)
+  *(Served in the Korean Army ROTC as an intelligence officer.)*

 ---

 ## Work in Progress